The Thompson Twins Adventure: Development

-Computer and Video Games was aware of earlier efforts by magazines like Your Computer and Which Micro? & Software Review to distribute video game programs via flexi discs made by Flexi Records of London, and by June 1984 plans were already under way for a C&VG flexi disc release.
+Computer and Video Games was aware of earlier efforts by magazines like Your Computer and Which Micro? & Software Review to distribute video game programs via flexi discs made by Flexi Records of London; by June 1984, plans were already under way for a C&VG flexi disc release.
 Early plans leading to the decision to create a pop music tie-in were based on the observation that grooved media were at the time primarily used to distribute music, and after an exploratory meeting with the Thompson Twins' management team it was agreed that C&VG could begin organizing the creation of a video game adaptation of the Twins' "Doctor!
 Doctor!" single.
 Impressed with their work on titles like the 1983 Ant Attack and the 1984 The Snowman, Computer and Video Games approached Rod Cousens and Mark Eyles of Quicksilva, and within a few weeks they had created three alpha-screens (i.e. the game's beach, forest, and cavern scenes).
 These scenes were presented to the Thompson Twins for approval and the project proceeded to the beta stage.
 When coding was complete, the Thompson Twins recorded a special introduction message for the game and selected a portion of "Doctor!
 Doctor!" to be released.
 Audio material was then recorded along with the Spectrum version of the game data onto a master tape by Flexi Records and this was used to press a metal copy of the disk.
-The final Spectrum version flexi discs were pressed from the metal master and were attached to the front of C&VG's October 1984 issue (Issue 36).
+The final Spectrum version flexi discs were pressed from the metal master and were attached to the front of C&VG's October 1984 issue (issue 36).
 As promotional freebies, these copies of the game were used by C&VG to soften the impact of a coinciding magazine price increase from 85p to 95p.
 By the end of 1984, the C&VG contest associated with the game had ended and the magazine gave readers the opportunity to directly obtain additional copies of the game if they included the return postage (a 13p second class stamp).
 The first 25 responders received prize T-shirts.